 The development project consists in the construction and operation of Nawara CPF, a condensate export pipeline and a gas export pipeline.
-This EIA is focused on the condensate export pipeline.
-The two other project components will be the subject of two separate environmental impact assessments.
+This EIA is focused on the gas export pipeline (KP0 - KP52).
+The two other project components as well as the gas export pipeline (KP52 - KP370) will be the subject of three separate environmental impact assessments.

 The Nawara CPF will be designed to provide separation, treatment and stabilization of the wells fluids (Nawara-1, Rytma-1, Fella-1, Khouloud-1, Benefsej-1, Benefsej Sud-1, Souroure-1, Ahlem-1 and Ahlem-2).
-The condensate will be exported via the existing TRAPSA oil pipeline to the La Skhira oil terminal close to Gabes.
-The wet gas will be exported to a tie-in point of the joint STGP facilities from where it will be pumped via a gas pipeline to Gabes and treated in a dedicated LPG extraction facility.
+The condensate will be exported via the existing TRAPSA oil pipeline to La Skhira oil terminal close to Gabes.
+The pre-treated gas will be transported to the processing center in Gabes.

-The 10 km 6" pipeline will be buried with the nominal burial depth of 0.8 m to top of pipe.
+The 52 km 24" pipeline will extend from Nawara CPF to a line valve station (KP52).
+It will be buried with the nominal burial depth of 1 m to top of pipe.
 It will be externally coated with three Polyethylene or polypropylene anticorrosion coating layers.
-An impressed current cathodic protection will be provided to the pipeline (cf Appendix I Plan of Development and Appendix II Project Approval by General Directorate for Energy).
+An impressed current cathodic protection will be provided to the pipeline.